The big de Rham-Witt complex: Witt vectors

-\begin{prop} Let $p$ be a prime number, $S$ a truncation set, and $I(S)$ the set of $k \in S$ not divisible by $p$.
-If $A$ is a ring in which every $k \in I(S)$ is invertible, then the ring of Witt vectors $\mathbb{W}_S(A)$ admits the idempotent decomposition
+\begin{prop} Let $p$ be a prime number, let $S$ be a truncation set, and let $I(S)$ be the set of $k \in S$ not divisible by $p$.
+If $A$ is a ring in which every $k \in I(S)$ is invertible, then the ring homomorphism